danielbodnar/awesome-stars/README.md

 ## productivity

+- [kachkaev/njt](https://github.com/kachkaev/njt) - njt (npm jump to): a quick navigation tool for npm packages
+- [hoothin/SearchJumper](https://github.com/hoothin/SearchJumper) - Yet another awesome web extension for switching search engines, can also search anything (selection text / image / link / find in page) on any engine with a simple right click or a variety of menus an
 - [gruntwork-io/git-xargs](https://github.com/gruntwork-io/git-xargs) - git-xargs is a command-line tool (CLI) for making updates across multiple Github repositories with a single command.
 - [QuentinWach/obsidian_ai](https://github.com/QuentinWach/obsidian_ai) - Automatically organize and augment the quality of your obsidian.md notes with OpenAI's GPT3!
 - [mintlify/writer](https://github.com/mintlify/writer) - ✍️ AI powered documentation writer